andrewleverette/leetcode_problems/two_sum/README.md

 ## Solutions

-A detailed solution can be found at [Rust Bytes](https://andrewleverette.github.io/leetcode-two-sum/).
+A detailed solution guide can be found at [Rust Bytes](https://andrewleverette.github.io/two-sum/).